 Retrace provides the most detailed traces you will find in any application performance monitoring software or APM solution.
-Try our free tool, Prefix, on your dev box to get this same powerful tracing ability.
+Try our free tool, Prefix, on your dev box to get the same powerful tracing ability.

 2. APM - Code Level Application Performance Monitoring

-- Monitor app performance by response times, user satisfaction, etc
+- Monitor app performance by response times, user satisfaction, etc.

 - Understand performance based on application dependencies